-EVGA's Budget B3 Series PSUs Promise High Reliability And Performance
+EVGA's Budget B3 Series PSUs Promise High Reliability And Performance (Updated)

 On the other hand, it's a shame that even the strongest member of this line has only a single EPS connector.
 High-end mainboards need more juice in the CPU area, so a single EPS just won't cut it.

 Even so, the price tags are quite low, and the competition will probably have a hard time following.
-In this price category, EVGA brings into the fight HDB fans and Japanese caps along with a rather long warranty.
+In this price category, EVGA brings into the fight Japanese caps along with a rather long warranty.
 The entry B3 model, with a $50 price tag, looks ideal for small PCs and users on tight budget.
-A good (true) HDB fan costs over over $10 alone, and the fully modular cable design isn't cheap to manufacture, either.
+In this price it is great to see a fully modular unit, especially if we take into account the modular cables are more expensive to manufacture compared to fixed ones.

 All new B3s use a modern platform, featuring an LLC converter on the primary side and DC-DC converters on the secondary side, for the generation of the minor rails.
 Given those high-end specs, this platform could easily achieve significantly higher efficiency levels, but EVGA wanted it to stay at the same levels as its previous PSU line so as to avoid creating internal competition.